adlnet/xapi-profiles/xapi-profiles-structure.md

 A Statement Template MUST NOT have both `objectStatementRefTemplate` and `objectActivityType`.

-The verb, object activity type, attachment usage types, and context activity types listed are called Determining Properties.
+The verb, object activity type, homepage, extensions, category context activity, attachment usage types, and context activity types listed are called Determining Properties.

 A Profile Author MUST change a Statement Template's `id` between versions if any of the Determining Properties, StatementRef properties, or rules change.
 Changes of `scopeNote` are not considered changes in rules.